Who supports us

 - Federal Ministry for Economic Cooperation and Development (BMZ), Germany

 - Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU), Germany

-- Financial Mechanism Office (FMO), EEA and Norway Grants
+- Financial Mechanism Office (FMO), Iceland, Liechtenstein, Norway

 - French Ministry of Foreign and European Affairs

 - Kingdom of Belgium Foreign Affairs, Foreign Trade and Development Cooperation

 - New Zealand Ministry of Foreign Affairs and Trade